-The first week of April is the EPA’s National Cell Phone Recycling Week, an effort started in 2009 to encourage citizens to recycle their cell phones and increase awareness about the importance doing so.
+The EPA’s National Cell Phone Recycling Week in 2010 initially kicked off a program that is still going strong, with more info and how to sign up here.
+This effort is to encourage citizens to recycle their cell phones and increase awareness about the importance doing so.

 Recycle your cell phone by using mail back programs, through a drop-off location, donate it to a charity, or recycle and make a little money through an internet auction site.